-I am fanatic about testing my games, and for the past 6 months, I’ve run 12 – 25 tests per month (not including playing solo or with co-designers on projects).
+I am fanatic about testing my games, and over the just the past year, I’ve run hundreds of playtests (232 in 2017).
 My background is in user experience design and design research and I run user studies for a major retailer.
 User experience design is all about analyzing behaviors and using data from studies to drive change, and techniques from UX research have been incredibly valuable in my playtesting and design process for tabletop games as well.
 I wanted to start my posts on board game design with a series on how to improve the quality and quantity of your playtests.

 Stop playing in your own tests:

 One of the easiest ways to increase the quality of your playtest data is to stop playing in your own tests.
 I’m not saying NEVER play your own game, but try to avoid it whenever possible.
 Play your game for fun, or solo to test mechanics, but if you have a group of playtesters at a table, don’t play with them.

 If all you are taking is notes on audible feedback or a getting players to answer a questionnaire at the end of the game, you’re missing 90% of what you can be capturing from a session.
 Not playing the game makes you more able to catch little moments for the other player.
 You can note every time players hesitate about a move, are unclear on the rules, miss a trigger or step.
 When playing, it’s easy to just say “oh this is how you do that” and keep moving, but making a note every time it happens will help you expose issues and identify trends.